This study is looking into the causes of breast cancer.

 The large study called the Breakthrough Generations Study aims to find out what causes breast cancer.
-It is supported by Breakthrough Breast Cancer and The Institute of Cancer Research (ICR).
+It was set up by Breakthrough Breast Cancer (now Breast Cancer Care) and The Institute of Cancer Research (ICR).

-Women living in the UK aged 18 years or over could volunteer to take part.
-It opened in September 2004 and, by summer 2012, had recruited 113,000 women.
+Women living in the UK aged 16 years or over could volunteer to take part.
+It opened in September 2004 and has recruited over 113,000 women.
 This includes women of all ages and from all areas of the UK.

 What the study involves